tewarid/cv/resume.md

 #### Documentation as Code

 - Word to Markdown proof of concept
-  - Custom $LaTeX$ template
+  - Custom $LaTeX$ template for Pandoc
   - Sequence charts
   - Docker image with Mermaid.js, Pandoc, and TeX Live

-#### WAVE 5000

-- Third-party application developer support
-- Thin Client Protocol dissector in Lua for Wireshark

 #### Intelligent Middleware